rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.

-* Bartender ignores vehicles that are helicopters or don't exist in the game.
+* Bartender ignores vehicles that are helicopters or don't exist in VltEd.

 * Bartender adds a `copmidsize` to each non-empty table that contains only ignored vehicles.